 What's Christmas like with 11 kids?

-With 11 children - the oldest being 17 and the youngest just 2 months old - the Tippin-Speight's have a lot to buy for.
+With 11 children - the oldest being 17 and the youngest just 2 months old - the Tippin-Speight's have a lot to buy this Christmas.

-They are one of about 450 families in the UK with 10 children or more, a number that has risen by almost half in the last three years.

 -